 Matthew has successfully defended clients in both state and federal court, arbitration, and mediation.
 He has also successfully appeared before several administrative agencies including the Equal Employment Opportunity Commission, the Department of Fair Employment and Housing, and the Workers’ Compensation Appeals Board.
 He also assists clients with government investigations and compliance.
 He has extensive experience in the defense of wage and hour claims, and has handled all aspects of employment litigation defense.

-In addition to practicing law, Matthew teaches as an adjunct professor of law at the San Joaquin College of Law where he teaches Business Organizations and other courses.
+In addition to practicing law, Matthew taught as an adjunct professor of law at the San Joaquin College of Law where he taught Business Organizations and other courses.
 He has also taught international dispute resolution at the University of Denver.

 Prior to practicing law, Matthew was an active duty U.S. Air Force officer, serving as a Nuclear Missile Combat Crew Commander.
 After becoming an attorney, Matthew also served in the U.S. Air Force reserves as a Judge Advocate.
 Matthew continues to be involved with veterans groups and other service organizations.